governing-virtual-worlds/governing-virtual-worlds.github.io/README.md

 1. Architect.
 Work on a project.
 Architects can choose to work on a team.
 2. Analyst.
 Work on a paper.
 Analysts work alone.

-Over the course of 5 weeks, Architects will develop a fresh new proposal in one of the project areas listed below, while facing criticism from Analysts (and other Architects).
+Over the course of 5 weeks, Architects will develop proposals in one of the virtual worlds listed below, while facing criticism from Analysts (and other Architects).

-## Project Areas
+## Worlds

-Facebook v2.

-OHOL v2.
-How would you re-design OHOL?

-Decentraland.

-Walden 2.

-A beautiful elsewhere.
+**Facebook**: perhaps the marquee company of the 2000s, Facebook is now facing scrutiny from a range of activists and regulators.
+From recent proposals to break it up,

+**One Hour One Life**: civilization is the collective project of One Hour One Life; .
+What changes we can make to OHOL that will facilitate the development of new civilizations.

+**Decentraland** envisions itself as the world's first truly user-owned virtual world advertises itself as a virtual reality

+**Walden 2**.
 Walden 2 is B.F.
-Skinner's utopia, constructed from
+Skinner's utopia, constructed from .

-Do something else entirely.
+**A world of your own**.

-## Example projects
+## Example

-Seed is a...

-AI is a...
+Seed is an upcoming MMO that sets players in control of a "family" of settlers on a new, alien world.
+Here's an example of a proposal for the game.

 # Schedule

 ## Tuesday, March 26

 Talk: Joshua Tan on AI as collective action

 Case study: Seed

 ## Tuesday, April 2

 Primera de Filippi on blockchain and governance

 Case study: Decentraland

 ## Tuesday, April 9: